thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

     author        = YOU                       ; optional. defaults to PINTO_AUTHOR_ID
     stack         = stack_name                ; optional. defaults to repository setting
     recurse       = 0                         ; optional. defaults to repository setting
+    pinto_exe     = /path/to/pinto            ; optional. defaults to searching PATH
     username      = you                       ; optional. defaults to PINTO_USERNAME
     password      = secret                    ; optional. will prompt if needed authenticate  = 1                         ; optional. defaults to 0